-- Skin Type VI: The darkest skin color is deeply pigmented, tans darkly but never burns and never freckles.
+- Skin Type VI: The darkest skin color is deeply pigmented and tans darkly but never burns and never freckles.

 Benefits of Knowing Your Fitzpatrick Skin Type

 Knowing which skin type you are on this professional scale is important for two main reasons: safety and proactivity.
 Certain skin types on either end of the scale may not be good candidates for aggressive professional facial procedures such as chemical peels or certain laser treatments.
-That’s because the melanin that causes pigmentation often is accidentally targeted with laser light energy, causing negative pigmentation change.
-On the other end, fair skin is at the highest risk for skin cancers and sun damage, which means it’s important to help your skin with high-quality sun care products.
+That’s because the melanin that causes pigmentation in darker skin tones is often accidentally targeted with laser light energy, causing negative pigmentation change.
+On the other end, fair skin is at the highest risk to develop skin cancer and sun damage, so it’s important to help your skin with high-quality sun care products.

 Knowing what type of skin you have, and even what undertones you have, can help you more objectively identify products and makeup supplies that help you accentuate and take care of the skin that makes you who you are.

 Using the Fitzpatrick scale in concert with how oily or dry your skin is can really help you hone your skincare routine to the products and steps that will help your skin and reveal your inner beauty.
 Whether you are concerned with the first noticeable signs of aging or looking to address specific skincare concerns, Epicuren has the professional-grade formulas for you.

 We formulate products specifically with skin of all types in mind, like our Anti-Wrinkle Complex that provides visible hydration without being too thick for people with blemish-prone skin.
 And for those who need extra daily protection from the sun, we have an X-Treme Cream Propolis Sunscreen that’s SPF 45+ to help with both harmful UV rays and environmental stressors.